AurelienCasimir/PrivateDNS/README.md

 ```
 If you want the server to listen on another port than the default one (=1234), add the option -p <port>

-In another terminal (in the XPIR folder) execute this command to configure the terminal:
+In another terminal (in the XPIR folder) execute this command to configure the server:
 ```
 $ cd client
 $ ./build/PIRClient -r LWE:97:1024:60 -a 1 --dmin 2 --dmax 2 -c